 Prague Popular Cinemas

-This cinema has quickly earned its reputation as the home for not only commercial films but as a host for film events, premieres and the highly popular annual FebioFest held every February.
-Screenings are in English.
+This cinema has quickly earned its reputation as the home for commercial films and as a host for film events, premieres, and the highly popular annual FebioFest held every February.
+The screenings are in English.

 Location: Na příkopě 22 (look for shopping centre Slovanský dům), website

 Gold Class tickets are available.
 You can sit in armchairs and eat and drink to your heart’s content.

 Location: Radlická 1E, Praha 5. websiteTickets: from 159 CZK.